asw001/fe-capstone/README.md

 ## Introduction

 [Wall of Quotes] is capstone project for Thinkful.com's front-end developer component of the fullstack developer course.
 The intention is to (of course) synthesize skills previously acquired in the course, while emphasizing proficiency in learning new APIs.

+Wall of Quotes is built on the following technologies:

 - web essenstials (HTML, CSS, JS)
 - JQuery